 I begin by stretching 300g hot-pressed paper and taping it to a board.
 Sketches, photos and field notes and guides of my chosen subject are then assembled.
 Most of this material is subject to copyright and is used for reference only.
-I am not trying to produce a scientific illustrator, but I want my painting to be a reasonably accurate depiction ( someone is sure to notice if a bird has 2 beaks).
-After the initial pencil drawing, I cover the main subjects with masking fluid.
+I am not trying to produce a scientific illustration, but I want my painting to be a reasonably accurate depiction (if an expect notices that a bird does not have the correct number of secondary wing feathers, that’s their problem!)
+After the initial pencil drawing, I cover the main subjects with masking fluid using an old brush.

-The background is airbrushed using pigmented inks and watercolour.
+Once the masking fluid has dried,the background is airbrushed using pigmented inks and diluted watercolour.
 Masking is then removed.

 Main colours of birds are blocked in using watercolour and gouache.
 Using a 000 brush, I begin adding detail to the birds, usually working from the top down.